 The 39 comes in two models: Hybrid and Solar.
 Both are impressive for their unorthodox design attributes.
 Greenline, if you couldn’t tell from the name, builds powerboats with small ecological footprints.
 As such, each boat has four solar panels atop the salon that can power all systems on board for three hours in the case of the Solar, or power the Hybrid’s 220 hp Volvo Penta D3 with a Mahle electric drive system.
 My 39 Solar test boat had the all-diesel 370 hp Yanmar V-8 diesel option, which is de rigueur for boaters with more traditional outlooks on power.
 Regardless of the engines, Greenline’s vessels have become popular among former sailors.
 That’s in large part owed to the boat’s ecologically conscious focus, but I would wager the elegant simplicity of the 39’s layout plays a role as well.

-The boat has a nice sense of open space in her interior.
+The boat has a nice sense of open space in her interior, making it the best eco-friendly pocket cruiser.
 From the scissor berths in the forepeak master, one can see all the way out to the cockpit.
 The stateroom has lots of natural light granted by windows that wrap around the space (the windows also help to make the boat’s profile more visually sleek).
 A flip-up window just abaft the galley allows service to the cockpit while fusing that area with the salon.
 Further, the stitching on the soft goods throughout is exemplary.

 Feel the Flow